When Paul came to Ephesus, he came from Corinth. He may have come because the city was ripe for spreading the gospel.

 And he also walked on this main street.

-In spite of his hardship, Paul seems to have prospered in Ephesus.
+Despite his hardship, though, Paul seems to have prospered in Ephesus.
 When the usual opposition of the Jews was moving towards a breach of the peace, he quietly left them and took his preaching to a lecture-hall of a teacher named Tyrannus.

 There he opened his doors to Jews and Greeks alike, to any man or woman who cared to listen.
-He stayed longer in Ephesus than in any other place, with the possible exception of Rome.
+He stayed longer in Ephesus than in any other place, except for Rome.
 His teaching in the hall of Tyrannus continued for two years, and during that time he came into inevitable conflict.

 While here, he learned of the trouble in the Church at Corinth, which inspired his First Epistle to the Corinthians.

-At the end of his mission here, there occurred a singularly dramatic event which terminated his ministry in the city.
-He had intended to stay in Ephesus until Pentecost, that is, until the end of May.
+At the end of his mission here, there occurred a singularly dramatic event which ended his ministry in the city.
+He had intended to stay in Ephesus until Pentecost, until the end of May.

 And the end is obvious.
-In this month was held the Artemisia, the annual festival of Diana of the Ephesians, which filled the city with strangers from every part of the Aegean and the Mediterranean.
+This month held the Artemisia, the annual festival of Diana of the Ephesians, filling the city with strangers from every part of the Aegean and the Mediterranean.
 What better opportunity could a missionary have had of reaching many countries in one sermon?

-Paul preached the Gospel of Christ and told all men to forsake false gods.
-This an unconscious tribute to the power of his preaching was the riot of Diana’s silversmiths.
+Paul preached the Gospel of Christ and told all men to forsake false gods (ie. idols).
+These teachings became an unconscious tribute to the power of his preaching when the riot of Diana’s silversmiths occurred.
 Their one thought was to drive Paul from the city, or to imprison him, in order that he should not spoil their trade at the forthcoming festival.
+Their trade was to sell idols to the festival crowds.

 The several-hours-long riot, which took place in the theater, worried both the Jewish authorities and the city’s authorities before a city leader quelled it.

-It is generally accepted that the Epistle to the Ephesians was written from Rome towards the end of Paul’s life, while he was awaiting his trial before Caesar.
-At the same time he wrote the following letters: the Epistle to the Colossians, the Epistle to Phillimon, and the Epistle to the Philippians.
-There are theories, though, that question the Rome theory and ask whether he was imprisoned in Ephesus and wrote them here.
+Scholars accept that Paul wrote the Epistle to the Ephesians from Rome near the end of his life while awaiting his trial before Caesar.
+He wrote the following letters: the Epistle to the Colossians, the Epistle to the Phillimon, and the Epistle to the Philippians.
+However, some theories challenge the Rome theory, suggesting that Paul was imprisoned in Ephesus and wrote the letters from here.

 Paul was not the only apostle to come here.
 There were others.
 St. John the Divine lived and died at Ephesus and Christian tradition says he brought Mary, the mother of Jesus, here for her safety.
 According to a bedridden German nun’s vision, this below is Mary’s home.